Health Information Portal (HIP)

 Introduction

 From May through October, PDPH, in collaboration with the PA Department of Environmental Protection, conducts mosquito management activities throughout Philadelphia, which entails surveillance and identification of mosquito pools, testing pools for WNV, and control activities (eliminating breeding sites, larviciding catch basins, ground spraying, etc.).
-Since May 2023, 30 locations in Philadelphia were treated to control adult mosquito populations.
+Since May 2024, 35 locations in Philadelphia were treated to control larval mosquito populations.

 Click here for more information on West Nile Virus and other arboviruses, including disease guidance and reporting information.